Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 The refund of registration fees already paid is examined after the school of doctoral studies has reviewed the PhD student’s application.

 My international dual PhD degree agreement is now signed by all parties.
-When can I come to Université de Paris ?
+When can I come to Université Paris Cité ?

 All you need is to get your visa.
 Please contact the French consulate/embassy of your country of residence as soon as possible.
 In order to begin your research, please do not underestimate the time needed to obtain your visa.